encryption4all/postguard/README.md

 # <p align="center"><img src="./img/pg_logo.svg" height="128px" alt="PostGuard" /></p>

+:exclamation:
+**PostGuard is a research project.
+The code has not be audited.
+Do not use in production!**
+:exclamation:

 PostGuard is an Identity-Based Encryption (IBE) service that can be used to encrypt messages.
 In Identity-Based Encryption, anyone can encrypt messages for one another.
 Instead of a public key, the sender only requires the master